 - 1. Life learning credit may be awarded when the student has proof (e.g. certificates, licenses, etc.) of specialized training.
 These will be evaluated based on the list of pre-approved training programs. - 2.
 Life learning credit may also be awarded when the student submits a Professional Schools and Training (PS&T) form with supporting documentation.
 This packet is submitted to the Dean of the appropriate School for evaluation and determination of credit to be awarded.
 The Dean also assigns the Department and Course Number for the credit as well as number of hours.
-A maximum of 22 hours of credit may be earned toward a bachelor's degree with PS&T.
+A maximum of 11 hours for credit may be earned toward an associate degree and 22 hours of credit may be earned toward a bachelor's degree with PS&T.